mckellwoodland/dimen_reduce_mahal/README.md

 Download the [AMOS](https://zenodo.org/records/7155725)<sup>1</sup>, [Duke Liver](https://zenodo.org/records/7774566)<sup>2</sup>, [CHAOS](https://zenodo.org/records/3431873)<sup>3</sup> datasets from Zenodo.
 You will need to request access to the Duke Liver dataset.
 You will need your own test data.

 Create a `data` folder in the SMIT repository with subfolders `imagesTr`, `imagesTs`, `labelsTr`, and `labelsTs`.
 Move all the images from the public datasets into `imagesTr` and the ground truth segmentations into `labelsTr`.
 For the AMOS dataset, we only used training and validation images with indices 507-600 as these are the MRIs.
 The labels need to be converted to binary masks of the liver.
-For the Duke Liver MRI dataset, the images associated with anonymized patient IDs 2, 3, 4, 9 (image 4 only), 10 (images 3 and 5 only), 11 (image 4 only), 17, 18 (image 3 only), 20, 23, 31, 32, 33, 35, 38, 42, 46, 50, 63, 74, 75, 78, 83, and 84 were discarded due to either missing liver segments or poor image quality to the point where it was hard to identify the liver.
+For the Duke Liver MRI dataset, the images associated with anonymized patient IDs 2, 3, 4, 9 (image 4 only), 10 (images 3 and 5 only), 11 (image 4 only), 17, 18 (image 3 only), 20, 23, 31, 32, 33, 35, 38, 42, 46, 50, 61 (image 2205 only), 63, 74, 75, 78, 83, and 84 were discarded due to either missing liver segments or poor image quality to the point where it was hard to identify the liver.

 If you would like to use our preprocessing code, unzip the public datasets into the `data` folder.
 When unzipped, you should see the `Train_Sets` (CHAOS), `amos22` (AMOS), and `7774566` (Duke Liver) folders in the `data` folder.
 You can then convert them with our docker container and the dataset preprocessing files in the `utils` folder: `preprocess_CHAOS.py`, `preprocess_AMOS.py`, and `preprocess_Duke.py`.